 More and more Americans are using wireless, or cellular, phones.
-In fact, over 70% of Minnesotans subscribe to wireless phone service!
+In fact, over 90 percent of adults in this country have wireless phone service!
 Minnesota Attorney General Lori Swanson suggests that consumers use the following guidelines when purchasing wireless service.

 Why do I want wireless phone service?